 peanut butter muffins on cooling rack with bowl of peanut butter

-Since then, I’ve tweaked and tested the recipe for one that is as versatile as it is delish.
+Since then, I’ve tweaked and tested this recipe for Peanut Butter Muffins that is as versatile as it is delish.

-These muffins are great on their own for breakfast or snack, or you can top them with butter and/or honey.
+These muffins for kids (or adults) are great on their own for breakfast or snack, or you can top them with butter and/or honey.
 You can choose one add-in for the whole batch or do a mixed batch to please everyone.
 And they work as full-size or mini muffins.

 Your toddler won’t eat?
 Help is here!